wenyuzhao/lxr-pldi-2022-artifact/README.md

 * OS: Ubuntu 18.04 with docker installed (docker on windows or macos may not work).
 * Memory: At least 16GB.
 We use 64GB DDR4 2133MHz for our evaluaiton in the paper.
 * CPU: AMD 3900X (12/24 cores, 3.8 GHz, 64 MB LLC).
 Other recent multi-core CPUs may work as well, but can produce different results other than we have in the paper.
-* At least 70 GB of disk space
+* At least 70 GB of disk space.
+(The docker image itself is 40~50 GB.)

 (Not recommended) If you'd like to build the docker image yourself, please download the artifact or clone the repo https://github.com/wenyuzhao/lxr-pldi-2022-artifact, then run `make docker-build` to build the image.